mosra/magnum-website/content/blog/meta/new-website-is-here.rst

     that, its development resulted in many valuable byproducts for both C++ developers and web content publishers.

-One of greatest strenghts that developed in Magnum over time is its modularity and flexibility.
+One of greatest strengths that developed in Magnum over time is its modularity and flexibility.
 Until now the capabilities were not really well communicated, leading to false impression.
 The new `Feature Overview pages <{filename}/features.rst>`_ with interactive architecture diagrams are designed to show modularity and